Viridia Capital

 Result: The system trades.
 You manage the system.
 Sam shifts from operator to portfolio director.

 Critical path: The data backbone (Phase 1) blocks everything.
-Do not start L2, L3, or L4 coding until Postgres + TimescaleDB schemas are finalised and the event bus is wired.
-Senior Quant should own schema definition as the first deliverable of Week 1.
+Do not start production L2, L3, or L4 coding until Postgres + TimescaleDB schemas are finalised, Redis/Celery are configured, and the event bus is wired.
+Senior Quant should own schema definition as the first deliverable of the active milestone.